• Home

 • Legend: The legend explains the color codes, units, and other details that help interpret the pyramid’s data easily.

-What Does a Population Pyramid Tell Us?
+What Does a Population Diagram Tell Us?

 • Gender balance: The pyramid highlights the balance (or imbalance) between males and females.
 This can be crucial for understanding societal dynamics.